chrisrobidas/Arcane-Echoes/README.md

 # Arcane Echoes: Scroll of Destiny

 Adventure game in which you must obtain a magical scroll protected by corrupted souls in order to leave an alternate dimension.
-Made for the Ludum Dare 55 game jam.
+Made in 72 hours for the Ludum Dare 55 game jam.

 This game was made using Unity 2022.3.24f1